Thank you to those involved in preparing these updates, your efforts are appreciated. If you wish, you can read these updates as a PDF.

 -

-- Claire to sign up to the stall (Done - NB stalls will be required to be set up before 10 am on the morning of Saturday the 19th of July).
+Pride March (19.07.25) - registered for Parade and Stall.
+NB stalls will be required to be set up before 10 am on the morning of Saturday the 19th of July.
+Volunteers now for stall / parade

 -